-Or bring a tablet with a PDF or interactive web portfolio showcasing your work.
-You could mirror the screen on a larger screen for a presentation feel, or share the tablet across the table with the interviewer and guide them through.
+If you prefer a digital platform for your presentation, then take along a tablet with a PDF or interactive web portfolio showcasing your work.
+You could mirror the screen on a larger screen for a presentation feel, or share the tablet across the table with the interviewer and guide them through it.

-Whichever you choose, make sure you control what they see and guide the conversation through each page/screen.
+Whichever you choose, make sure you control what they see and direct the conversation.

-The cover can be as simple as your name and any credentials you have (PMP for example) and the word Project Portfolio elegantly placed beneath.
+The cover can be as simple as your name and any credentials you have (PMP for example) and a title like Project Portfolio elegantly printed beneath.
 Or, you can spend a little time and money and have the cover designed professionally for a paper portfolio.

-Stay away from putting dates or other words on the front cover that will allow the portfolio to become outdated quickly.
+Stay away from putting dates or other words on the front cover that will date the portfolio.
 For example, if you put a date on the cover and 18-24 months past, this will quickly call into question the relevancy and timeliness of the content inside the portfolio.